-See do above.
+See do on page 4.

 Type

 This keyword defines a type synonym (i.e., alias).
 This keyword does not define a new type, like data or newtype.
 It is useful for documenting code but otherwise has no effect on the actual type of a given function or value.
 For example, a Person data type could be defined as: